MIT-SPARK/robotRepresentations-RSS2023/_features/03-CfP.md

 ---

 <!-- Submission link: <a href="https://easychair.org/conferences/?conf=pal2020icraworkshop">https://easychair.org/conferences/?conf=pal2020icraworkshop</a> (submission deadline has expired) -->
-Submission link: TBA
+**Submission link:** <a href="https://cmt3.research.microsoft.com/robrepworkshop2023/Submission/Index">https://cmt3.research.microsoft.com/robrepworkshop2023/Submission/Index</a>

 Participants are invited to submit an extended abstract or short papers (up to 4 pages in RSS format) focusing on novel advances in 3D scene understanding, predicate/affordance reasoning, high-level planning and at the boundary between these research areas.

+**Important dates:** (deadlines are <a href="https://time.is/Anywhere_on_Earth">AoE</a> on the respective date)
+- Submission deadline: 22 May 2023
+- Acceptance notification: 16 June 2023
+- Camera ready submission: 23 June 2023
+- Workshop date: 10 July 2023

-Topics of interest include but are not limited to:
+**Topics of interest** include but are not limited to:

 - Novel algorithms for spatial perception that combine geometry, semantics, and context;
 - Approaches to learning and structuring contextual knowledge from complex sensory inputs;